bl0nd/chive/README.md

 └── solarized
 ```

-I would not be able to run `chive solarized` because there's no way for Chive
+Running `chive solarized` will fail because there's no way for Chive to know
-to know where to begin replacing text.
+where to begin replacing text.
 To fix this, either change `gruvbox` to
 `solarized` in `~/.vimrc` or create a Gruvbox variant before running the
 command.
 Either way, Chive will then have a reference point to start from and
 the switch will be successful.